Does home insurance cover wildfires? (2026)

 What happens if your house burns down in a wildfire?

 If your home burns down in a wildfire, you will need to contact your home insurance company to file a claim.
-Insurance will cover wildfire as long as you have the right homeowners insurance for wildfires (Read More: Understanding the 8 Types of Homeowners Insurance Policies).
+Insurance will cover wildfire as long as you have the right type of homeowners insurance for wildfires.

 More FAQs